 - Contact via a range of avenues including social media, printed material, word of mouth and community support agencies.

-- Neighbourhood centres, local welfare, and health agencies and other community groups in socially disadvantaged areas could provide information about the benefits of physical activities and the availability of programs/facilities.
+- Neighbourhood centres, local welfare, and health agencies and other community groups in socially disadvantaged areas could provide information about the benefits of physical activities and the availability of programs and facilities.

 Key motivating factors for participation